-The textile segment of Arvind contributes around 80% of its overall consolidated revenue while balance is being contributed by non-textile businesses which majorly includes advanced material business and waste-water management business.
+The textile segment of Arvind contributes around 80% of its overall consolidated revenue, while balance is being contributed by non-textile businesses which majorly includes advanced material business and waste-water management business.
 Within the textile segment, sales from denim fabric which declined during FY19 and FY20 due to pricing pressure arising from over-supply scenario in domestic market further declined in FY21 largely due to impact of Covid-19 pandemic during H1FY21.
-However, the PBILDT margin from denim fabric during FY21 witnessed significant improvement despite lower sales mainly due to lower price of cotton coupled with higher share of export revenue in total sales, which fetches higher sales realization.
+However, the PBILDT margin from denim fabric during FY21 witnessed significant improvement despite lower sales mainly due to lower price of cotton coupled with higher share of export revenue in total sales, which fetches higher sales realisation.
 During Q2FY22, sales volumes of denim fabric and woven fabric surpassed their sales volumes during Q4FY21 backed by strong export demand.

-Sogmont FY19 FY20 FY21 H1FY22 Segment Revenue PBILDT Revenue PBILDT Revenue PBILDT Revenue PBILDT Textile 6,143 671 6,320 630 3,998 426 2,903 314 Non-Textile 966 149 996 109 1,100 77 679 30 expects advanced material division to grow at healthy double-digit rate in medium term with largely stable PBILDT margin.
+Sogmont FY19 FY20 FY21 H1FY22 Segment Revenue PBILDT Revenue PBILDT Revenue PBILDT Revenue PBILDT Textile 6,143 671 6,320 630 3,998 426 2,903 314 Non-Textile 966 149 996 109 1,100 77 679 30

+The performance of advanced material business was not much affected by Covid-19 pandemic and remained largely stable during FY21 on y-o-y basis.
+Steady operating profitability from denim fabric and advanced material business insulated overall profitability of the company from negative impact of Covid-19 pandemic.
+Moreover, management expects advanced material division to grow at healthy double-digit rate in medium term with largely stable PBILDT margin.
 While the advanced material business had not been impacted much due to Covid-19 pandemic, the performance of waste-water business was impacted majorly.
 The revenue from waste-water business declined by around 27% during FY21 on a y-o-y basis with significant reduction in profitability.
-Furthermore, Arvind incurred an operating loss under its waste-water treatment business in H1FY22 due to sharp increase in raw material costs which could not be passed on to its customers due to fixed price nature of contracts.
+Furthermore, Arvind incurred an operating loss under its waste-water treatment business in H1FY22 due to sharp increase in the raw material costs which could not be passed on to its customers due to fixed price nature of contracts.
 Management expects profitability of waste-water treatment business to normalise from Q4FY22 onwards.